haileytapia/portfolio/SlopeChart.md

 ## Customize slope charts

 Use the Chart Properties tool to customize the appearance of a slope chart.
-See [Chart properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) for more information.
+See [Properties for tables](https://domo-support.domo.com/s/article/360042925374?language=en_US) for more information.

 The following table shows the unique properties of slope charts: